Sepilok Orangutan Rehabilitation Centre

-Q-Is there anyone who can answer my questions that i have at the centre?
+Is there anyone who can answer my questions that I have at the centre?

-A-We have a Liaison Officer working at the Centre, who may be available to talk to you should you decide to visit, who would be happy to answer any questions and point out various characters from the feeding platform.
+We have a Liaison Officer working at the Centre, who should be available to talk to you should you decide to visit, who would be happy to answer any questions and point out various characters from the feeding platform.

-A-No visitors are allowed to see the babies.
+No visitors are allowed to see the babies in the indoor nursery, which is where the younger orangutans on our adoption scheme live.
 Sepilok's primary concern is the rehabilitation of orphaned, injured and ex-captive orangutans.
-It is also able to open a certain proportion of its grounds to the public to encourage conservation and educate others about the plight of this endangered species.
-For this reason, the nursery area where the young orangutans who are very prone to human illness and at a crucial stage in the rehabilitation process, are not accessible by the visitors.
-This can be disappointing for those expecting a 'zoo-like' experience.
-However, the welfare of the apes is always put first.
+For this reason, the indoor nursery area where the young orangutans who are very prone to human illness and at a crucial stage in the rehabilitation process, are not accessible by the visitors.

-Q-What can i expect from my experience at Sepilok?
+What can I expect from my experience at Sepilok?

 Sabah Wildlife Department : http://www.wildlife.sabah.gov.my/?q=en/content/sepilok-orangutan-rehabilitation-centre